chaikri/portfolio_projects/README.md

 Each project is accompanied by a detailed description, including the problem statement, approach, and results.

 ## Table of Contents
-Project 1: Name of Project
-Project 2: Name of Project
-Project 3: Name of Project
+Project 1: Performance Improvement Program for a delivery firm Project 2: Marketing and Sales Analysis for Auto Client Project 3: Credit Card Classification

 ## Technologies Used
 Python, MS Excel, SQL Server, Tableau, R, Power BI